simonmittag/ingress-j8a/ReadMe.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # Why?
-A kube ingress controller for j8a
+A kube ingress controller for [j8a](https://github.com/simonmittag/j8a).

 # What?
+ingress-j8a is a kubernetes ingress controller, exposing ports 80, 443 on a j8a ingress-controller resource inside the cluster.
+Its role is to farm traffic to kubernetes services and their associated pods.
-ingress-j8a is heavily under construction and there is currently no public release.
-The first draft of technical design borrows from ingress-nginx
+The project is currently under construction and there is currently no public release.

+## Goals
+* Zero downtime for j8a during updates to ingress resources.
+* Redundancy for J8a with multiple instances and a load balancing mechanism
+* intelligent defaults for j8a for proxy server params the kubernetes ingress resource does not readily expose.

+## Design doc
+This design doc shows the basic mechanics of monitoring kubernetes for configuration changes, then updating J8a's config and it's live traffic routes.

 ![](art/ingress-j8a.png)
 1. The user deploys ingress resources to the cluster, or updates them.
 This also needs to cater for configMap and secrets updates